tryyang2001/tp/docs/UserGuide.md

 ❗ If your changes to the data files format are invalid, _Fitbot_ will skip the wrongly formatted line when it loads in the data.

-❗ Also, ensure that you quit _Fitbot_ if you would like to edit the files.
+❗ Ensure that you quit _Fitbot_ if you would like to edit the files.
 Edits made directly to files when _Fitbot_ is running will not be saved.

 ### 5. FAQ